-Joe Teramoto begins his fifth season with the UC Davis coaching staff in 2011-12.
-Teramoto will continue to be the post development coach and play a key role in assisting on both offense and defense for the Aggies.
-He has also been responsible for film editing, labeling, and breakdown as well as travel coordination.
-Teramoto also assists with recruiting, scouting, academic advisement, and summer camps.
+Assistant coach Joe Teramoto is entering his ninth season at UC Davis in 2014-15.
+He will continue to be the post development coach and play a key role in assisting on both offense and defense for the Aggies.
+Teramoto also helps with recruiting, scouting, academic advising and summer camps.

-Prior to his arrival at UC Davis, Teramoto served as an assistant coach at Saint Mary's College in Moraga from 2003-2006.
-During his three years with the Gaels, he was involved in most aspects of the women's basketball program and primarily worked with the post players.
+Prior to his arrival at UC Davis, Teramoto served as an assistant coach at Saint Mary's from 2003-2006.
+During his three years with the Gaels, he was involved in all aspects of the program and primarily worked with post players.

-A native of Concord, Teramoto prepped at Ygnacio Valley High School where he competed in basketball, water polo, tennis, and swimming, earning 10 varsity letters and graduating as the only student in Warrior history to be named Athlete of the Year and valedictorian in the same year.
+A native of Concord, Calif., Teramoto prepped at Ygnacio Valley HS where he competed in basketball, water polo, tennis, and swimming, earning 10 varsity letters and graduating as the only student in Warrior history to be named Athlete of the Year and valedictorian in the same year.

 Teramoto married UC Davis head coach Jennifer Gross in 2010 when they were both assistants on former coach Sandy Simpson's staff.
 The couple has a son, Joshua.